sayakpaul/simple-image-recaptioning/README.md

 5. There has to be watermark detection in the data curation pipeline at minimum.
 Otherwise, it messes up with the generation quality.
 This happens _during_ dataloading.
 To not clog the processes, we make use of ONNX fast CPU-based inferencing.

+6. Failures can happen during the captioning process so we need to able to avoid duplication.
+I have added a simple `ExistsFilter` (refer to `data_processing.py`) filter to filter out the existing images that were serialized before interruptions.

 ## Code organization and modification

 Ultimately, you'd want to modify the codebase to suit your needs.
 Below, I provide some pointers.